-The General Guidelines for Visitors to the Antarctic applies to all visitors and all activities in the Antarctic Treaty area.
+General Guidelines for Visitors to the Antarctic

+The General Guidelines apply to all visitors and all activities in the Antarctic Treaty area1.
 All visits to Antarctica should be conducted in accordance with the Antarctic Treaty, its Protocol on Environmental Protection, and relevant Measures, Decisions and Resolutions adopted at Antarctic Treaty Consultative Meetings (ATCM).
 All activities must be subject to an Environmental Impact Assessment and must have prior approval/permission or meet all the requirements of the relevant National Competent Authority.